What is the Bilan Carbone (greenhouse gas emissions assessment)?

 The user is guided step by step in the collection of initial data thanks to an intelligent referencing of those generally produced for his type of activity.
 He can indeed carry out his carbon assessment by sector of activity.

-After choosing your sector (building, events, logistics, industry, etc.), a list of initial questions divided into 7 categories allows you to enter all the data in an optimal and quick way.
+Once you've chosen your carbon footprint sector (industry, construction, events, logistics, etc.), a list of initial questions divided into 7 categories enables you to enter all the data quickly and efficiently.

 These seven categories cover all of the regulatory GHG emissions items: energy, other direct non-energy emissions, assets, travel, incoming materials and services, and waste and products sold.
 Organizations will therefore indicate the fossil fuels they use, as well as biomass.